 When you allocate money to an Indexed Strategy that uses the iShares MSCI EAFE ETF or iShares U.S. Real Estate ETF, you will not be investing in that exchange-traded fund, the securities or other assets held by the fund, in any underlying index tracked by the fund, or in the securities or other assets held by such underlying index.
-In addition, because the performance of an iShares ETF is linked to the performance of the share price of the ETF, which is determined by trading on the exchange, and not the performance of its investment portfolio, its underlying index or the components of that index, your return may be less than that of a direct investment in the securities or other assets held by the fund's underlying index.
+In addition, because the performance of an iShares ETF is linked to the performance of the share price of the ETF, which is determined by trading on the exchange, and not the performance of its investment portfolio, its underlying index or the components of that index, your return may be less than that of a direct investment in the securities or other assets held by the fund or a direct investment in the components of the fund's underlying index.
 In addition, due to the same limitations, your return may be less than that of a direct investment in the fund.
-Due to the Maximum Gain and Daily Charge, any positive return will be less than that of a direct investment in the fund or its investment in the fund or its investment in the fund or its investment in the fund.
+Due to the Maximum Gain and Daily Charge, any positive return will be less than that of a direct investment in the fund or its investment portfolio.